 Our skills with food have been stolen by the supermarkets; so they should pay for us to get them back

-Blog two of the weekend's seven is a piece I wrote for Natan Doron, who did the heavy lifting for the Fabian Society's conference season special on food waste "Revaluing Food: Shifting the narrative on food waste".
+Second blog of the seven I'm posting this weekend is a piece I wrote for Natan Doron, who did the heavy lifting for the Fabian Society's conference season special on food waste "Revaluing Food: Shifting the narrative on food waste".

 Over the course of the past six or seven years, Brook Lyndhurst has been researching the whys and wherefores of British food behaviours.
 For organisations such as WRAP, Oxfam, the Greater London Authority, WWF and Defra we’ve looked at people buying food, storing food, cooking food, eating food – and throwing food away.